 Lake George is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Lake George is somewhat higher than in the average US city of 21.84%: 25.81% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Lake George is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.81% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Lake George in 2022 was $32,617, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
 This equates to an annual income of $130,468 for a family of four.
 However, Lake George contains both very wealthy and poor people as well.